 Research background

 The potential role of chronic inflammation in the development of cancer has been widely recognized.
-However, there has been little research that explored the molecular link between hepatitis B virus (HBV) and hepatocellular carcinoma (HCC) fully and thoroughly.
+However, there has been little research fully and thoroughly exploring the molecular link between hepatitis B virus (HBV) and hepatocellular carcinoma (HCC).

 Research motivation